-The November ballot will include 14 amendments to the Texas Constitution.
+The Nov. ballot will include at least 14 amendments to the Texas Constitution.
+Others may be added in special legislative sessions.
 On each amendment, a “yes” vote supports amending the Constitution.
 A “no” vote opposes amending the Constitution.
 A majority vote is required for passage.

 - To get on the ballot: Texas constitutional amendments must be approved by 2/3 of both the Texas House and the Texas Senate.